deNBI/cloud-user-docs/wiki/Tutorials/Save FloatingIPs/index.md

 What are we setting here?

 * First we add a frontend, which listens to a specified **bind**, here port 80.
-All further requests on this port land on the frontend.
+All further requests on this port land on this frontend.
 * If the request URL contains paths like ``/serv-1/``, then redirect me to a specified backend.
-This is achieved via `acl`.
+This is achieved via `acl` rules.
 * Each backend has a few options.
 You can also add more servers to a backend if you wish and balance the load between them.
 * The regular expression in each backend is truncating the request URL to the root web path for the backend.
 Use with caution as it probably can break the functionality of your webpages.
 See [here](https://stackoverflow.com/questions/41137494/ha-proxy-rule-404-not-found) for more infos.